 After running three in depth cooler ice retention tests across almost all name brand coolers, we’ve come up with some very interesting results.
-It turns out there is a lot more to cooler performance than simply saying one cooler is better than the next.
+It turns out there is a lot more to cooler performance than simply concluding one cooler is better than the next.
 It’s not that easy.
 Many variables come into play.
 In this post we will break down the results and reveal the true ice retention ability of these high end roto molded coolers.
+(Video Embedded In Post Below)

 Results: Ice Retention Times At End Of Post